sotnousias/plenoptic-camera-calibration/README.md

 # plenoptic-camera-calibration
 Matlab code for plenoptic camera calibration.
-CHeck the supplementary video for an overview of the process.
+Check the supplementary video for an overview of the process.

 Before running the following steps ensure that the micro-lens centers are available.
 If not, run LightFieldCalib_Step1_MicroLensCenter using your camera's white images.